esohkevin/popgen/README.md

 Population Genetics Tool
 ---
-- Perform generic plink IBD and remove duplicates of samples
+- Perform generic plink IBD and remove duplicates of samples (Sample duplications should obviously influence allele frequency)
 - Compute allele frequencies (Ref/Alt) for entire dataset and save into text files for subsequent use
 - Extract specific sub-dataset as described below
 - LDhat: Model recombination map of dataset to get average recomb rate to use with hmmIBD